Step 2: Set up Postman - Amazon Pinpoint

 Choose Import.
 Postman imports the Amazon Pinpoint collection, which contains 120 example requests.

-After you import the Amazon Pinpoint collection, you should perform a quick test to make sure that all of the components are properly configured.
+After you import the Amazon Pinpoint collection, we recommend that you perform a quick test to verify that all of the components are properly configured.
 You can test your configuration by submitting a GetApps request.
 This request returns a list of all of the projects that exist in your Amazon Pinpoint account in the current AWS Region.
-This request doesn't require any additional configuration, so it's a good way to quickly test your configuration.
+This request doesn't require any additional configuration, so it's a good way to test your configuration.

 To test the configuration of the Amazon Pinpoint collection

-1. In the navigation pane, expand the Amazon Pinpoint collection, and then expand the Apps folder.
+1. In the left navigation pane, select Collections, expand the Amazon Pinpoint collection, and then expand the Apps folder.

 2. In the list of requests, choose GetApps.

-3. Use the Environment selector to choose the environment that you created in Step 2.1, as shown in the following image.
+3. Use the Environment selector to choose the environment that you created in Step 2.2.

 4. Choose Send.
 If the request is sent successfully, the response pane shows a status of 200 OK.
 You see a response that resembles the example in the following image.